mboughaba/vim-lessmess/README.md

 LessmessToggle
 ```

 2. Plugin can be disabled per buffer.
-An example would disabling white-spaces trimming for all `vader` test files
+An example would disabling white-space trimming for all `vader` test files
 ```vim
 "
 " Lessmess disable by FileType